tamanna-hash/football-ticket-booking-system/Readme.md

 * Aggregate Functions
 * Pattern Matching using LIKE and ILIKE
 * NULL Handling using COALESCE
-* Pagination using LIMIT and OFFSET
+* Using LIMIT and OFFSET

 ## Files Included